wso2/k8s-wso2am-operator/scenarios/scenario-3/README.md

   - FailureTHreshold
 * imagePullPolicy

-You can specify to any or all of the profiles using the given wso2-apim.yaml file and applying the command,
+You can specify to any or all of the profiles using the given wso2-apim.yaml file.
+A sample configuration values for 1 of the profile is given, you can include required profiles as an array.
+Then apply the command,

 ```
   kubectl apply -f scenarios/scenario-3/wso2-apim.yaml